evert/evert.github.com/_posts/2022/2022-03-18-no-dst-is-bad.md

 3 weeks per year the time difference between me and my parents is 5 instead of 6 hours.

 A lot of programming is (seems?) anglo-centric.
-Similarly, before Emoji became wide-spread it was way more common to see a lot more issues around encoding non-ascii characters.
+A similar situation is that before Emoji became wide-spread it was way more common to see a lot more issues around encoding non-ascii characters.

 So if DST goes away in North America, I predict we'll see a lot more bugs related to timezones, affecting countries that have not yet abolished